264Gaurav/dvc_demo/README.md

 ## Overview

 This project showcases how DVC integrates with Git to manage datasets, machine learning models, and pipelines.
-It follows the principles of the ML lifecycle, including data preparation, model training, evaluation, and deployment.
+It follows the principles of the ML lifecycle, including data preparation, featurization, model training and evaluation.

 ## ML Lifecycle and Data Pipeline